Travis Jankowski Preview, Player Props: Rangers vs. Twins

-The Texas Rangers, including Travis Jankowski (.258 on-base percentage in past 10 games, 110 points below season-long percentage), take on starter Pablo Lopez and the Minnesota Twins at Target Field, Thursday at 7:10 PM ET.
+The Texas Rangers, including Travis Jankowski (.294 on-base percentage in past 10 games, 80 points below season-long percentage), take on starter Sonny Gray and the Minnesota Twins at Target Field, Friday at 8:10 PM ET.

 Travis Jankowski Game Info & Props vs. the Twins